Hands On! Tangrams

 Hands On!
-Tangrams is a puzzle game for Nintendo DS.
+Tangrams is a puzzle game for the Nintendo DS.
 It was released in North America on November 24, 2009.

-Tangrams are an ancient set of Chinese moving puzzle pieces that today entertain and challenge people across the globe.
-Dating back to well before the 19th century, these seven simple shapes or “Tans” come together to form hundreds of different figures with multiple solutions.
-Tangrams have been used in classrooms around the world for generations to help teach basic math ideas.
+The game includes tangram puzzles for the player to complete.

 Gameplay

-There are more than 100 puzzles, grouped into 10 different themes, which come to life once solved.
-The controls are very straightforward.
-To move pieces, you simply drag them with your stylus.
-To rotate, you press the L or R trigger.
-To flip the pieces, you press Up on the d-pad.
-There is a timer on each puzzle, and solving within a certain time frame earns you different colored stars.
-These stars came easily at first, but once the player progresses through more levels, they became much harder to earn.
+There are more than 100 puzzles, grouped into 10 different themes.
+Pieces are moved by dragging them with the stylus.
+The L or R triggers rotate pieces, and the Up button on the D-Pad flips a piece.
+There is a timer on each puzzle, and solving within the time limit earns the player different colored stars.
+The conditions to obtain stars gets progressively more difficult over the course of the game.

 Reception

 Hands On!
 Tangrams received mixed reviews from critics upon release.
 On Metacritic, the game holds a score of 68/100 based on 5 reviews, indicating "mixed or average reviews".